- Make a Donation

 Search Our Site

+Accenture and Save the Children share a vision for creating a more secure future for young people.
 Among the 200 million people worldwide actively seeking work, a disproportionate share - 75 million - are youth and young adults under the age of 25.
 This new demographic landscape represents not only a crucial development challenge, but also a tremendous source of human capital and economic opportunity.
+Our partnership builds programming that strengthens future employment outcomes for youth and helps open economic opportunities for the next generation of workers and caretakers of children in developing countries around the world.